chrisworldlab/docker_OCI_wordpress/README.md

-wordpress with docker and Oracle cloud
+Wordpress with docker and Oracle cloud vm instance.